thoth-station/adviser/docs/source/predictor.rst

 .. note::

-  The :ref:`introductory section <introduction>` discusses about intuition behind Thoth's adviser resolver that is based on two core components - Predictor and Resolver.
+  The :ref:`introductory section <introduction>` discusses about the intuition behind Thoth's adviser resolver that is based on two core components - Predictor and Resolver.
 The resolution is treated as a `Markov Decision Process (MDP) <https://en.wikipedia.org/wiki/Markov_decision_process>`_.
 See